palantus/mscp/README.md

 })()
 ```

+The handler constructor argument for MSCP can be either a single class (no namespaces) or an object.
+If it is an object, then it maps namespaces to handler classes.
+The root handler is "".

 In your handler, you can access the context of the current reqest using the properties:
 - this.mscp: reference to mscp class
 - this.definition: reference to the definition.json file parsed as an object